Gassandrid/crdg.xyz/content/index.md

 This is a new **work in progress** project to create a real, complete wiki for the game.

 If you would like to contribute, please see [[How to make a pull request]].
-Discord server is available for help and other things at https://discord.gg/DrvumChdZe
+The Discord server is available for help and other things at https://discord.gg/DrvumChdZe

 **If there are any problems with this sites access, (some website protection services flag crdg.xyz, and we have no idea why), then contact us via the Discord server.**